“Humor distorts nothing, and only false gods are laughed off their earthly pedestal.” - Agnes Repplie

 Feel free to call me @440-967-4555 or email me @ rnt@twc.com – or just

-stop at the museum.🐈⬛
+stop at the museum.

-YOU'RE (still) INVITED
+YOU'RE (ALWAYS) INVITED

 This is A VERY SPECIAL NOTE